wenyaozhang-11/ml_lab-_final_project/README.md

 1.The attributes that reflect pokemon’s qualities of ‘rare and powerful’ work well on predicting what is a legendary Pokemon.

-2.Random Forest works best to classify the legendary Pokemon and normal Pokemon.
+2.Random Forest works best to classify the legendary Pokemon.